e-Learning for Healthcare (e-LfH) started in Radiology.

 The success of R-ITI has generated a model for the future delivery of generic and professional healthcare training.

-e-Learning for Healthcare was formed in April 2007 to deliver a range of programmes, from anaesthesia to audiology and from End of Life Care to Equality & Diversity.
+e-Learning for Healthcare was formed in April 2007 to deliver a range of programmes, from anaesthesia to audiology, dentistry to dermatology, emergency medicine to end of life care, primary care to prescribing, safeguarding children to statutory and mandatory training.

 In 2013, e-LfH transitioned across to Health Education England.